reeceb1938/COMP3911-Recursive-Descent-Parser-Generator/README.md

 The non-terminal on the left hand side of the first production rule is implicitly the start symbol.

-## Behaviour and Assumptions

-In this implementation the follow assumptions are made:

-- Any non-terminal that does not have any production rules defined for it produces the empty word

 ## Build Instructions

 To build the main project: